 Sl.
 No. Name of the book 1 Laboratory Manual: Hydraulics and Hydraulic Machines by R. V. Raikar, PHI Learning.
-2 Laboratory manual for Civil Engineering second edition by H S Moondra and R 2 Gupta, CBS Publishers, New Delhi.
+2 Laboratory manual for Civil Engineering second edition by H S Moondra and R Gupta, CBS Publishers, New Delhi.
 3 Fluid Mechanics by Modi & Seth Standard Book House, New Delhi.
 4 Fluid Mechanics by A.K.Jain, Khanna Publishers, Nath Market, Nai Sarak, New Delhi.
 5 Fluid Mechanics & Machinery by H. M. Raghunath - CBS Publishers, New Delhi.

 - 1. Apply the basic equation of fluid statics to determine forces on planar and curved surfaces that are submerged in a static fluid; to manometers; to the determination of buoyancy and stability; and to fluids in rigid-body motion. - 2.
 Use the conservation laws in integral form and apply them to determine forces and moments on surfaces of various shapes and simple machines. - 3.
-Use the conservation laws in differential forms and apply them to determine velocities, pressures and acceleration in a moving fluid.
-Understand the kinematics of fluid particles, including the concepts of substantive derivatives, local and convective accelerations, vortices and circulation. - 4.
+Use the conservation laws in differential forms and apply them to determine velocities, pressures and acceleration in a moving fluid. - 4.
 Determine flow rates, pressure changes, minor and major head losses for viscous flows through pipes, ducts, simple networks and the effects of pumps, fans, and blowers in such systems. - 5.
 Apply principles of fluid mechanics to the operation, design, and selection of fluid machinery such as pumps and turbines. - 6.
 Use Euler's and Bernoulli's equations and the conservation of mass to determine velocities, pressures, and accelerations for incompressible and inviscid fluids.